-Finally, the last course that we offer is unique only to California Ski Guides.
-This is Backcountry Survival and Self-Rescue.
-This course is designed by our Senior Staff and our Consulting Wilderness Physician Dr. Emily Sagalyn.
-It is designed to teach backcountry users the basics of how to preform an improvised rescue or overnight in the middle of winter using the equipment the average skier might have on hand.
-This in conjunction with proper avalanche education is crucial to safe winter backcountry travel.
+Finally, the last course that we offer is Avalanche Rescue Clinic an 8-hour clinic required to complete you Avalanche level 1 training.
+It is designed to teach backcountry users the basics state of the art avalanche rescue equipment and how to perform an improvised rescue or overnight in the middle of winter using the equipment the average skier might have on hand.
+In conjunction with proper avalanche education is crucial to safe winter backcountry travel.